 View More Positioning Translators – Theo Hermans (UCL) – Guest Lecture Cardiff University MLANG 29.10.14A Sandwich Short Of A Picnic?
 Week 1 Translation Theory Exercise

 View More A Sandwich Short Of A Picnic?
-Week 1 Translation Theory ExerciseDragon Translate: An Introduction
+Week 1 Translation Theory ExerciseReview: Translation, History, & Culture – by Susan Bassnet

 Wesley Gerrard, a 36-year-old music professional, has a lifelong passion for languages.
 After excelling in French and Spanish studies, he pursued further education at Cardiff University in Translation.
 Wesley aims to specialize in translating from Spanish and French to English while launching his translation business, Dragon Translate, to build a reputable service.